BlivionAB/Hope/notes/CommonSubExpressionElimination.md

 ## Identifications
 It will record expressions using identifiers:
+  * Canonicalization: Sort operators if they are commutative.
   * For binary expressions:
     * (typeId + instanceId) + operatorId + (typeId + instanceId)
       * Note for literals (int) it is the immediateValue itself that is the id.
   * Variable has a variableId that is unique in local scope.

 ## Temporary Variable Assignment